Rei-SwitchBot/faq/en-us-second-reply/Outdoor Spotlight Cam.md

 If you have any other questions, please let us know, and we'll try to accommodate your request as soon as possible.

+---
+### Troubleshooting not realizing that the cloud storage service for Pan Tilt Cam Plus series and Traditional cameras was not compatible before buying, so now I can't use it.

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation and will try to get back to you as soon as possible.
+If you have any other questions, please let us know, and we'll try to accommodate your request as soon as possible.